Published: July 8, 2019 | Updated: June 4, 2020 | Posted by: Venus Zoleta | Car Insurance

 Vehicular collision statistics prove how dangerous Philippine roads can be, especially in Metro Manila where many accident prone roads are located.
-In 2018, Metro Manila recorded 116,906 accidents that led to deaths, injuries, and damage to property (averaging at 320 daily), based on Metropolitan Manila Development Authority’s (MMDA) data.
-Cars comprised the majority of total vehicles involved in accidents (51.91%).
+In 2019, Metro Manila recorded 121,171 accidents that led to deaths, injuries, and damage to property, based on Metropolitan Manila Development Authority’s (MMDA) data.

 Of course, you don’t want to be part of the statistics, but accidents can happen anytime.
 This is why it’s crucial to know what to do after a car accident before it occurs.
 Properly handling the aftermath of an accident will keep you safe, prevent the situation from getting worse, and help you make a successful car insurance claim.

 Always remember to take these steps after getting into a car accident.

 When you figure in a collision, stop your car and never leave until everything has been resolved, even if it’s a minor incident.

 Don’t move your car to the roadside just yet, as you need to document later the exact positions of the vehicles involved in the accident.

 Assess the situation first before you alight from your car, especially if you’re on an expressway where vehicles are speeding through.

 Once you’re sure you can get out safely from your vehicle, put it in park and pull the handbrake to prevent your car from moving.
 Also, turn on the hazard lights to make your vehicle more visible and place a warning triangle to alert oncoming motorists.